 Responses for the mBPI-sf items are captured through the use of 11-point numeric rating scales anchored at 0 (no pain or does not interfere) and ranged through 10 (pain as bad as you can imagine or completely interferes).
-The mBPI-sf recall period is 24 hours, and pain relief is assessed with a scale range from 0% (no relief) through 100% (complete relief).
-Typical completion time for this instrument is less than 5 minutes.
+The mBPI-sf recall period is 24 hours, and typical completion time for this instrument is less than 5 minutes.
 Focused analysis will be on "worst pain".

 Use of pain medication will be assessed in conjunction with the mBPI-sf assessment.
 Data on each individual prescription and over-the-counter analgesic medication will be recorded on the Concomitant Medications eCRF.
 The use of pain medications should be reviewed with the patient at each subsequent visit.
 Any changes to analgesic use (new or stopped analgesics) will be recorded on the eCRF.
-Pain medication will be classified into 1 of 6 categories, using an analgesic ladder approach with medication category based on a World Health Organization scale outlined in Table JPBL.10.2.
-A therapy category will be assigned according to the maximum category of therapy administered based on analgesic data for that cycle.
-Category of pain medication for each cycle will be determined based on the data collected on analgesic use by Anatomical Therapeutic Chemical code.
+Pain medication will be classified into medication categories, using the World Health Organization analgesic ladder.
+A medication category will be assigned based on the maximum analgesic therapy administered for that cycle on a routine basis.

-The BPI population will include all patients who completed at least 1 baseline followed by at least 1 BPI "worst pain" assessment after 1 cycle of study drug (Cycle 2 Day 1 or later).
+The BPI population will include all patients who completed at least 1 baseline followed by at least 1 BPI "worst pain" postbaseline assessment.